Zer0-Jack: A Memory-efficient Gradient-based Jailbreaking Method for Black-box Multi-modal Large Language Models

 \subsection{Setup}

 \paragraph{Target Models} We evaluate our method using three prominent Multi-modal Large Language Models (MLLMs) known for their strong visual comprehension and textual reasoning capabilities: MiniGPT-4~\citep{zhu2023minigpt}, LLaVA1.5~\citep{liu2024improved}, and INF-MLLM1~\citep{zhou2023infmllm}, all equipped with 7B-parameter Large Language Models (LLMs).
 Additionally, to assess memory efficiency, we conduct experiments with MiniGPT-4 paired with a 70B LLM, demonstrating that our approach requires minimal additional memory beyond inference.
-For all models we use, we use the instruction version from the authors of these models and all models have safety alignment so that they hardly respond to potentially harmful questions before jailbreak attacks.
-We only use the logits from models to simulate a black-box situation.

 \paragraph{Datasets} We evaluate \ours using two publicly available datasets specifically designed for assessing model safety in multi-modal scenarios: